OpenMDAO/OpenMDAO-Framework/docs/mdao/intro.rst

 automatically apply the MDAO architectures.
 Using the automatic implementation of an architecture will dramatically simplify your input files.

-Lastly, we'll show you how to write your own automatic architecture implementation.
-A number of different architectures are available in the standard library, but if you're not happy with those or if you want to do research into other ones, then this last part  will help you.

 .. index:: Sellar

 All of these tutorials use the Sellar Problem, which consists of two disciplines as follows: